ellipse-software/url-shortener/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerbility, you can contact [t3duk](t.me/@t3duk) on Telegram for an end to end encrypted conversation.
+To report a security vulnerability, you can contact [t3duk](t.me/@t3duk) on Telegram for an end to end encrypted conversation.